cdmoseley/Housing_Zillow/README.md

 # **Introduction**
-Each year, more than 400,000 service members make a permanent change of station (PCS), causing them to pick up their place of residence and move across the state, country, or world to begin their next job.
-The COVID-19 pandemic has affected the real estate market in many ways, but significantly it caused a surge in housing prices across the United States.
-Now more than ever, soldiers need data analysis to improve their decision making to buy, rent, or live on post.
+Every year, over 400,000 service members undergo a permanent change of station (PCS), necessitating a relocation of their residence across states, countries, or even continents for their next assignment.
+The dynamic landscape of the real estate market, compounded by the unprecedented impact of the COVID-19 pandemic, has led to a notable surge in housing prices nationwide.
+In this context, there exists an urgent need for data analysis to empower soldiers in making informed decisions regarding property investment, rental choices, or opting for on-post housing accommodations.

 # **Research Question**
 During a PCS, is buying a home a better investment than other means (living on post, renting off-post)?